uc-cdis/gen3-discovery-ai/README.md

 #### Automatically format code and run pylint

-Quick script to run `isort` and `black` over everything if you don't integrate those with your editor/IDE.
+This quick `clean.sh` script is used to run `isort` and `black` over everything if you don't integrate those with your editor/IDE.

-> NOTE: This requires the beginning of the setup for using Super Linter locally.
-You must have the global linter configs in `~/.gen3/.github/.github/linters`
+> NOTE: This requires the beginning of the setup for using Super
+> Linter locally.
+You must have the global linter configs in
+> `~/.gen3/.github/.github/linters`.
+See [Gen3's linter setup docs](https://github.com/uc-cdis/.github/blob/master/.github/workflows/README.md#L1).

-This also runs just `pylint` to check Python code for lint.
+`clean.sh` also runs just `pylint` to check Python code for lint.

-Here's the command:
+Here's how you can run it:

 ```bash
 ./clean.sh
 ```

 > NOTE: GitHub's Super Linter runs more than just `pylint` so it's worth setting that up locally to run before pushing large changes.
-See [this](https://github.com/uc-cdis/.github/blob/master/.github/workflows/README.md#L7) for instructions.
+See [Gen3's linter setup docs](https://github.com/uc-cdis/.github/blob/master/.github/workflows/README.md#L1) for full instructions.
 Then you can run pylint more frequently as you develop.

 #### Testing Docker Build